-Ambri’s liquid metal battery technology is distinct from other storage options on the market today.
-Each cell consists of three self-separating liquid layers — two metals and a salt — that float on top of each other based on density differences and immiscibility.
+Ambri's liquid metal battery technology is distinct from all other storage options on the market or in development today.
+It's the only battery where all three active components are in liquid form when the battery operates.
+The two liquid electrodes are separated by a molten salt electrolyte, and these liquid layers float on top of each other based on density differences and immiscibility.
 The system operates at elevated temperature maintained by self-heating during charging and discharging.
-The result is a low-cost and efficient storage system.
+The result is a low-cost and long lifespan storage system.

-Ambri achieves low cost through the use of inexpensive, earth-abundant materials and a design that can take advantage of the economies of scale inherent to electro-metallurgy and conventional manufacturing.
+Ambri achieves low cost through the use of inexpensive, earth-abundant materials and an elegant design that takes advantage of the economies of scale inherent to electro-metallurgy and conventional manufacturing.

-In the world of electricity storage, the liquid metal battery technology performs like both a tractor and a race car.
-It can respond to regulation signals in milliseconds and it can store up to twelve hours of energy and discharge it slowly over time.
+Ambri's liquid metal battery can respond to grid signals in milliseconds and it can store up to twelve hours of energy and discharge it slowly over time.

 Liquid electrodes offer a robust alternative to solid electrodes, avoiding common failure mechanisms of conventional batteries, such as electrode particle cracking.
 The all-liquid design avoids cycle-to-cycle capacity fade because the electrodes are reconstituted with each charge.